xiix0/scam/README.md

-The devil can cite Scripture for his purpose.
+For courage mounteth with occasion.
-		-- William Shakespeare, "The Merchant of Venice"
+		-- William Shakespeare, "King John"